5 Things to Know Before Starting Your Student Loan Payments

 Figure Out What Your Monthly Repayments Will Be

 Don't limit yourself to just the monthly payments; if you can, start paying early and pay more than the required monthly payment.
-While this may make your monthly budget a little tighter right after graduation, it will save you money you would have paid in interest in the long run.
+While this will make your monthly budget tighter after graduation, it will save you money you would have paid in interest in the long run.
 Making extra payments on your student loan is a financially savvy move, if you can make it work.

 Make Your Loan Payments Automatic

 While you're determining monthly payments, sign up for auto-debit, so your payments are automatically transferred from your bank account to your lender.
 This can shave a small percentage off your interest rate.